 Are you going to regularly communicate progress?
 How do we measure the success of the 100+ Accelerator?

-Yes, we will announce achievements towards our 5 challenges: We will report on progress where possible.
-We will also have a section in our webpage that measures the impact the 100+ Accelerator is delivering.
+Yes, we will announce achievements related to our six challenges.
+We will report on progress where possible.

-But we will not have scheduled interim announcements: We will share the stories of our progress and invite you to follow us on Instagram, Facebook, LinkedIn and Twitter.
+While we will not have pre-scheduled interim announcements, we will share the stories of our progress on social media and invite you to follow us on Instagram, Facebook, LinkedIn and Twitter.

 Do applicants give up IP when they submit to the challenges?